ASudu/ML_playground/README.md

 # ML-Playground

 In this repository, I try out a few Linear ALgebra and Machine Learning Algorithms.
+The reference questions and test cases are from [DeepML](https://www.deep-ml.com/problems)

 ## Setup